wesleyfranks/DevOpsAllStarsChallenge/Day1/weather-dashboard-demo/README.md

 This project is licensed under the MIT License.

-Let me know if you’d like further adjustments or details added to the README! 🚀
+You can copy and paste this directly into your `README.md` file!
+Let me know if you need any more edits. 🚀